-I’ve made several mistakes lately—fortunately nothing major, but mistakes nonetheless.
-I forgot to text a client back to confirm their appointment.
-I told a colleague to meet me on Wednesday, when I meant all along for us to get together on Thursday.
-I left something in my fridge that I needed when I was making dinner at a friend’s house.
-I smashed my pinky finger, just 12 hours before I opened a door onto my foot, nearly breaking one of my toes—the exact toe that I have already broken before, three times.
+I’ve been making mistakes lately—fortunately nothing major, but mistakes nonetheless.
+I managed to forget to text a client back to confirm their appointment.
+I told a colleague of mine to meet on Wednesday, when I meant all along for us to get together on Thursday.
+I left something in the fridge at my house that I totally needed when I was making dinner at a friend’s house.
+I smashed my pinky finger on accident.
+Twelve hours later I opened a door onto my foot, nearly breaking one of my toes—the exact toe that I have already broken before, three times.
 Ouch!
 (FYI: It’s not broken, yay!)

-Then came the coup de grace when I was out for a hike a few days later: I yelled at the top of my lungs, losing my temper at a random group of people.
-Now, you could say that these folks were asking for it, because they were racing down my favorite local trail on mountain bikes at about 30 miles per hour and just barely missed taking out my friend and I, but, really, I don’t think I should be screaming at anyone.
-It just isn’t my style.
+Then came the coup de grace: I yelled.
+Like, really lost my temper and yelled at the top of my lungs at a group of people.
+Now you could say that these folks were asking for it, since they were racing down my favorite local hike on mountain bikes at about 30 miles an hour and barely missed my friend and I, but, really, I just don’t think I should be screaming at anyone.
+It isn’t my style.
 Nor is it the type of behavior I encourage my clients to indulge in.
-Most importantly, it is not strategic.
-These people didn’t care, hence why they were recklessly headed down a mixed-use trail as if they were the only people in the world.
-When I got bossy and yelled at them, “SLOW DOWN!”, they simply ignored me.
+Most importantly, it isn’t strategic.
+They didn’t care, hence why they were recklessly headed down a mixed-use trail like they were the only people in the world.
+And, when I acted all bossy and yelled at them to “SLOW DOWN!”, they totally ignored me.

-So, what is my problem?
+What is my problem?
 I’m not normally as clumsy and forgetful as I have been the past week or so.
-I try extremely hard to never make dumb errors with clients, or with other people’s schedules.
+I try really, really hard to never make dumb errors with clients, or with other people’s schedules.
 And I am certainly not well-known for losing my cool and screaming at strangers.
-Any time I start to act out of character, non-strategically and in ways that I would not feel proud about, it is time to examine what is going on.
+Anytime I start to act out of character, non-strategically and in ways that I would not feel proud about, it is time to examine what is going on.
 I call these types of errors cracks in the functioning.
-They are nothing life-threatening or horrible, but small missteps, silly behavior, and nothing that will upend anything; just little cracks.
-And not how I would prefer to be managing myself.
+Nothing life-threatening or horrible, but out of character and not how I would prefer to be managing myself.
+Little errors, small missteps, silly behavior, nothing that will upend anything; just little cracks.

-When I assessed my last week, a higher level of stress was absolutely present: I was trying to fit a full work week into three days in order to attend the funeral of another friend of mine passing away in a terrible accident (and then not being able to make it across the country to attend the funeral).
-I was also dealing with a difficult family situation, in addition to all the basic stuff like traffic and grocery shopping (anyone else feel like errands create stress?) and parenting a teen, and… you get the picture.
+When I assessed my last week, a higher level of stress was absolutely present: trying to fit a full work week into three days because we had a funeral to attend.
+Another friend passing away in a terrible accident, and not being able to make it across the country for his funeral.
+A difficult family situation totally unrelated to the deaths.
+And then all the basic stuff like traffic and grocery shopping (anyone else feel like errands create stress?) and parenting a teen and, and, and… you get the picture.
 Whenever the basic life stressors are amped up, we need to give ourselves a little grace and space, because mistakes can, and likely will, happen during these times.
 It is a great time to slow down, work your systems (keys in the bowl by the door, every time!), and take extra care when doing the little stuff so that you can stay clear and calm in the face of fielding tension and stress.